 - When the project began

 - Project scopes and objectives (250 words or less)

 - Project solutions (250 words or less)

 - Project Floorplans

 Awards and Recognition

 Winning entries will be selected by a panel of experts.
-Awards are to be made for First, Second and Third place winners in each of the 9 award categories.
+Awards are to be made for Gold, Silver and Bronze winners in each of the 11 award categories.
 Judges may elect to award fewer than three awards in a category.
 They may also make special merit awards.
 The decisions of the judges are final.

 Entries will be judged upon all of the following factors:

 - Functionality of the Space